 AAUW Puyallup Valley Branch supports this mission by partnering with AAUW and our local school districts to identify outstanding young women in the fields of STEM (Science, Technology, Engineering, Math) and to provide them with public recognition and reward for their achievements through the following programs:

 High School Scholars Project gives recognition to female High School Juniors from Bonney Lake, Chief Leschi, Emerald Ridge, Fife, Orting, Puyallup, Rogers and Sumner for outstanding achievement in science, technology, engineering and mathematics.
 One will be awarded $1000 this year as the Gwen Fletcher scholarship.
-A reception held in May gives these students an opportunity to thank their mentors and families and to receive recognition from their peers and our AAUW membership.
+During Covid we have an online presentation for the Jr Girl Awardees.